Wish your french doors had screens? Here’s a ‘how to install screen door’ method that is easy and price efficient!

 I’ve yet to add a door handle, but on the latch side of the door, I did add one cup and eye hook after these pictures were taken which was very helpful to keep the doors closed when it got windy.

 I suggest to test the doors for about a week, to ensure the door sweep clears the floor, the doors don’t hit each other, and that the hinges are tight enough to continue to close the doors.

 Aren’t they cool?!
 For under $100, I have double french door screens to keep my kitties in and the bugs out!
 I LOVE them.And I even love looking at them.

-I like the wood.
+But I like the raw wood.
 It goes with the pallet wood furniture on my patio and it feels like the makings of a log cabin.
 It’s unexpected.
 The screen doors will get handles and decorated up yet, I have some ideas brewing.